nikitavoloboev/data/productivity/flow/Rules.md

 - In screenshots of Alfred prompts and other prompts, show the cursor
 - Add `Related` section to most repos linking to similar projects either of my own or of other
 	- not all projects need this
+- Don't add Thank You clause in `idea` stage projects

 ## Alfred
 - Name triggers with spaces between words (all lowercased)